NLnetLabs/rpki-doc/source/krill/remote-publishing.rst

 Show Repository Response
 ------------------------

-In order to show the RFC 8183 Repository Response XML for a specific publisher use the following:
+In order to show the :rfc:`8183` Repository Response XML for a specific publisher use the following:

 .. code-block:: text